-The retaining lug of a brazier that served as a stand for cook pots.
+Retaining lug of a brazier that served as a stand for cooking pots.
 A small part of the short everted rim allows the overall orientation to be recovered, though the exact stance is unclear.
-It seems the wall curved inward (which is different than the flaring walls in the comparandum drawn from Sparkes 1962).
-These stands were in the form of a near hemicircular wall onto which a cook pot would be set and kept in place by the lugs on each side.
-The fire would be lit below the pot.
-There likely would have been vents in the walls to maintain the flow of oxygen to the fire.
+The wall curved inward, which is different than the flaring walls in the comparandum drawn from Sparkes1962.
+Such stands had the form of a near semicircular wall onto which a cooking pot could be set and kept in place by the lugs on each side; fire would be lit below the pot.
+There probably were vents in the walls to maintain the flow of oxygen to the fire.

 Fabric, firing, and surface description

 Hard, slightly granular fabric with frequent tiny elongated white bits and less common darker bits.
 Some voids visible in break.